 The Capital One Venture Rewards Credit Card is one of the most popular rewards cards on the market.
 It’s perfect for anyone in search of a great sign-up bonus, high rewards rates, and flexible redemption options.

 If you already have a membership and don’t need the credit, you can pay for a friend or family member’s application and receive the credit that way.
 Not a bad birthday gift if you ask us!

 Several of these cards will extend this benefit to authorized users as well.
 While you may be charged for adding authorized users on some cards, the $100 credit can help make it more manageable.

 To apply, you must fill out an online application so that the TSA can conduct a background check.
 You’ll have to include information such as citizenship, address, date of birth, and immigration documentation (if applicable).

 Hot Tip: The TSA has a handy tool to determine which documents will be necessary here.

 Once you’ve finished your application, you’ll need to make an appointment at an enrollment center.
 There are over 500 locations throughout the U.S.

 At your interview, you’ll be required to show a valid photo ID, proof of citizenship, and immigration documentation if applicable.

 The interview is quick and mostly for verification.
 You can expect questions about yourself and your travel, and you’ll be fingerprinted during the process.

-You’ll be notified of approval (or denial) within 2 to 3 weeks once the in-person interview is complete, but many people are approved within 3 to 5 days.
+You’ll be notified of approval (or denial) within 60 days once the in-person interview is complete, but many people are approved within 3 to 5 days.
 During this time, you can check your application status online.